Three Persian religions: Background

-Zoroastrianism was first introduced to China in the early North and South Dynasties, while Christianity and Manichaeism were both introduced to the Central Plains during the Tang Dynasty.
-The second Tang emperor, Taizong Li Shimin, led an attack on the King of Gaochang, Koji Wentai, in the 13th year of the Zhenguan era (639).
-Thereafter, the Tang Dynasty reached its peak of prosperity until the reign of Emperor Xuanzong Kaiyuan, when an enlightened system and tolerance of religion opened the door to the spread of different cultures.
-The international capital of Chang'an, with a population of more than one million, was full of exoticism, with a strong Hu culture.
+Zoroastrianism was first introduced to China during the early Northern and Southern dynasties period, while Christianity and Manichaeism were both introduced to the Central Plains during the Tang dynasty.
+The second Tang emperor, Emperor Taizong, led an attack on the King of Gaochang, Koji Wentai, in the 13th year of the Zhenguan era (639).
+Thereafter, the Tang Dynasty prospered until the Kaiyuan era of Emperor Xuanzong, during which the government’s tolerance of religion facilitated the spread of different cultures.
+The Tang capital of Chang'an, with a population of more than one million, was particularly cosmopolitan, as the city was strongly influenced by foreign cultures.
 Indian illusionists, Persian dancers, singers, musicians, harem girls, and exotic cuisine could be found in the streets, and polo was a popular activity at the court, where noble women also enjoyed horseback riding.
-Against this backdrop, the Tang Dynasty was naturally the best period for the spread of the three Persian religions.
+The Tang dynasty’s cosmopolitanism therefore facilitated spread of the three Persian religions.

-However, the three Persian religions were also hit during the 9th century Tang Wuzong Huichang Persecution of Buddhism, and has gradually withdrawn from the stage of Chinese history.
-However, their influence is still looming in different periods.
+The three Persian religions were persecuted in the 9th century during the Huichang Persecution of Buddhism, which led to their gradual decline.
+However, their influence was still strong in certain periods of Chinese history.
 In particular, Manichaeism was transferred to the folk secrets in the later period, blending with Buddhism, Taoism, and folk beliefs.
-The "Xiapu Manuscript" of Fujian Province discovered in 2008 was probably written at the time of the Ming Dynasty.
-Nowadays, there are special masters in Xiapu County to keep these Ming-style ritual books (that is, books on mantras and religious rituals) shows that Xiapu Manichaeanism has been transformed into a new form and has been passed down as a Chinese folk belief.
+The Xiapu Manuscript of Fujian Province, discovered in 2008, was probably written during the Ming dynasty.
+In the modern day, there are special masters in Xiapu County who keep these Ming-style books on mantras and religious rituals.
+Thus, Xiapu Manichaeanism has been transformed into a Chinese folk belief.